Standard Disclosure: Management Approach

 Boundary of LA report (Countries, divisions, subsidiaries, leased facilities, joint ventures, suppliers)

-• HR and LA indicator points were not answered for sites with less than five employees.
-Therefore, the data includes only 44 countries in which we operate.
+• HR and LA Indicator points were not answered for sites with less than five employees, therefore the data only includes 50 countries in which we operate.

 See our Labor practices and decent work indicator points.